 Through this emptiness the Gariep carves a wide braided valley between green ribbons of Soetdoring, wild tamarix, Cape ebony and mesquite; its waters rushing over the baked rock, smooth the hard edges of the land.
 Heron, as if cast in stone, stand sentinel beside reeded banks, yellowfish rise from deep pools and cormorant pierce the luminous sky like black arrows.

-Here on the banks of this river flowing out of the heart of the country, life is paired down, each task a sacrament: lighting a fire, tightening a guy rope, fetching water.
+Here on the banks of this river flowing out of the heart of the country, small tasks take on a renewed signficance: lighting a fire, tightening a guy rope, fetching water.
 When the sun burns out in the west and the heat begins to ebb, the light bleeds from the rock leaving the stillness of the river pools.
 A mosaic of colours – oranges, umbers, burned siennas and pale magentas – flush across the landscape each evening.
 Later, as the waters slip past in the darkness, fireflies flash between reeds on the river islands and stars revolve through a black sky.

 Inland from the Gariep valley, bare mountains etched sharply into clear skies rise almost vertically from the bed of the Gannakouriep River, the white sands of the Secret Valley open beneath the granite dome of the Tatasberg and the Rosyntjieberg stretch endlessly across the rim of the Springbokvlakte.
 To stand at the edge of a crumpled canyon, on the rim of a limitless plain, is to be seized by the implacable silence and the presence of deep time.